 Here are some problems you may face while growing kalanchoe and how to diagnose and treat them.

-Cork formation on the leaves is a sign that the plant is too cold.
+Cork formation on the leaves indicates the plant is too cold.

 Pale flowers are due to not enough light.

 Kalanchoe can usually bloom for months.
-It is a typical throw-away plant that many discard after flowering but can be kept in an attempt to get it to bloom again by giving it a short-day treatment.
+It is a typical throw-away plant that many discard after flowering but can be kept to get it to bloom again by giving it a short-day treatment.

 FAQs